 The white willow (Salix alba) is a majestic tree with leaves that have a magic of their own.
 Tall and graceful, the undersides of its leaves are silvery white, giving the tree its common name.
 Read on for more white willow information, including tips on how to grow a white willow and white willow care.

 What is a White Willow Tree?

-White willows are lovely, fast-growing trees that can shoot up to 70 feet in your garden.
+White willows are lovely, fast-growing trees that can shoot up to 70 feet (21 m.) in your garden.
 White willows are not native to this country.
-Rather, they grow wild in Europe, central Asia and northern Africa.
-White willow cultivation began in the United States in the 1700s.
+They grow wild in Europe, central Asia, and northern Africa.
+White willow cultivation began in the United States in the 1700’s.
 Over the years, the tree has naturalized in many parts of the country.

 White Willow Cultivation

-These trees thrive in U.S. Department of Agriculture plant hardiness zones 3 through 8, and generally do not require much white willow care.
+These trees thrive in USDA plant hardiness zones 3 through 8 and generally do not require much care.
 If you want to grow a white willow, plant it in moist loam.
 The ideal pH range for white willow cultivation is between 5.5 and 8.0.
 Choose a sunny spot or at least one with partial sun, since white willows don’t do well in deep shade.

 These willows attract wildlife.
 Many different animals use the spreading branches for cover.
-They also provide food for the caterpillars of different moth species including the puss moth, willow ermine and red underwing.
+They also provide food for caterpillars of different moth species including the puss moth, willow ermine, and red underwing.
 The catkins provide bees and other insects early spring nectar and pollen.

 White Willow Care

 Like many willow species, white willows love wetlands.
-For ideal white willow cultivation, plant your trees around ponds or rivers.
-That reduces white willow care, since the tree roots have a source of water.
+For ideal cultivation, plant your trees around ponds or rivers.
+This reduces white willow care, since the tree roots have a source of water.